xinu-os/xinu/docs/mips/Common-Firmware-Environment.rst

 -  Loads and executes a kernel image (expecting to be jettisoned shortly thereafter)

 So, in normal operation, a user will not see CFE working at all; it will load the Linksys kernel and send it on its merry way without hesitation.
 For us, however, CFE is crucial, because it provides us with the ability to load an image over the network using TFTP.

 We have access to two major documents covering CFE, the reference manual, and the functional specification.
 Much of the content in these two documents overlaps.

+.. _getting_into_cfe:

 Getting into CFE
 ----------------